SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 @code-editor Edits to others' code may invalidate questions and answers.
 Please read [When should I make edits to code?](//meta.stackoverflow.com/q/260245).

 ###[Q] "It doesn't work" with no exception/error details
 Can you elaborate on how your code "doesn't work"?
 What were you expecting, and what actually happened?
-If you got an exception/error, post the line it occurred on and the exception/error details which can be done with a [mcve].
+If you got an exception/error, post the line it occurred on and the exception/error details which can be done with a [mre].
 Please [edit] your question to add these details into it or we may not be able to help.

 ###[Q] Too many ways to solve the problem
 There are too many ways to approach this problem.
 The answers would just turn into a straw-poll for which one people liked.
 The best thing is to do some research on the topic yourself, find two or three, _analyze_ them, determine if they work for you or not, and _try them out_.
 Come to us when you have a specific question about something you have attempted to do.